High School Courses and Exams

 - Journalism courses (Medill students only)

-- Do I need to take the SAT Reasoning Test and/or ACT with writing?
+- Do I need to take the SAT Reasoning Test and/or ACT?

 All first-year applicants will be required to submit results from one of the two tests.